The DePaul women's basketball team traveled to France, Aug. 11-22.

-Since joining the staff, the Blue Demons have won an impressive 243 games while they have put together eight 20-win seasons.
-In the last nine seasons alone, the Blue Demons have posted a winning percentage of .719 (210-82).
-During Blankson's tenure on the bench, she has worked with 32 all-conference performers, including two Freshman of the Year and a three of Sixth Players of the Year.
+Since Blankson joined the staff, the Blue Demons have won an impressive 264 games while putting together nine 20-win seasons.
+In the last 10 seasons alone, the Blue Demons have posted a winning percentage of .711 (231-94).
+During Blankson's tenure on the bench, she has worked with 35 all-conference performers, including two BIG EAST Freshman of the Year award-winners and three Sixth Player of the Year award-winners.

 As a student-athlete, Blankson etched her name in the DePaul record books during her four seasons.
 She finished her career ranked eighth all-time with 72 three-point field goals and 22nd with 104 games played.
 She registered 33 double-figure scoring games in her career, including 19 times as a senior.